 13. Water Outdoor Container Plants at Least Daily

 Container plants need much more and frequent watering than plants in the ground.
 On hot days, water them daily, or even twice a day.
+Check the soil first.

 How fast the soil of container plants dries out depends on the type of container.
-Metal, terracotta, and coir (the material used for hanging baskets) dry out especially fast so keep an eye on those.
+Metal, terracotta, and coir (the material used for hanging baskets) dry out especially fast, so keep an eye on those.
 Also, sun exposure of the container greatly increases the rate of evaporation.

 14. Water Outdoor Plants With Tap or Rain Water

 For outdoor plants, well water, rain water, and tap water are absolutely fine.
 The chlorine in tap water does not affect outdoor plants because the amount is so small that it does not impact the growth of microorganisms in the soil.

 15. Don’t Let Houseplants Sit in Water

 Empty the trays of houseplants to avoid having them sitting in water, which can cause root rot.